rudra25bai11631/Hospital-Management-System/Project_Report.md

 ## 7. Design Diagrams

-*(Note: Paste the screenshots of the UML diagrams I provided you here!)*

 - **Use Case Diagram**: Shows the admin interacting with the different menu options.
 - **Workflow Diagram**: Menu -> Pick Option -> Enter Data -> Database updates -> Back to Menu.
 - **Class Diagram**: Shows classes like Main, Patient, Doctor, Appointment, and Billing.
 - **ER Diagram**: Shows the relationship between Patients, Doctors, Appointments, and Billing tables.

 ---